-analogical transfer showed that comparing analogous story problems facilitates learning a solution schema that can be applied to future problems (Gick & Holyoak, 1983).
+The goal of the present work was to test differential predictions of accounts of relational category learning derived from theories of feature-based category learning and from theories of analogy.
+The starting point was the role of comparison between stimuli.
+Comparison has been shown to facilitate many high-level cognitive tasks, including concept learning, analogical reasoning, problem solving, and decision making (for a review and meta-analysis, see Alfieri, Nokes-Malach, & Schunn, 2013).
+Classic research on analogical transfer showed that comparing analogous story problems facilitates learning a solution schema that can be applied to future problems (Gick & Holyoak, 1983).
 Related work has found that examining side-by-side examples can improve mathematical problem solving (Ward & Sweller, 1990).
 Work in the field of education has shown that comparison can improve student learning in the classroom (Bransford & Schwartz, 1999; Schwartz & Bransford, 1998).
-Likewise, research on conceptual development has shown that object comparison can aid conceptual understanding and expedite the process of category formation (Gentner & Namy 1999; Namy & Gentner, 2002), providing a route to acquiring increasingly abstract concepts (Kotovsky & Gentner, 1996).
-Thus comparison seems to play a critical role in discovering and highlighting concepts that are relevant to a given task.
+Likewise, research on conceptual development has shown that object comparison can aid conceptual understanding and expedite the process of category formation (Gentner & Namy, 1999; Namy & Gentner, 2002), providing a route to acquiring increasingly abstract concepts (Kotovsky & Gentner, 1996).
+Thus, comparison seems to play a critical role in discovering and highlighting concepts that are relevant to a given task.

 Comparison plays a critical role in theories of analogy, as exemplified by structure-mapping theory (Gentner, 1983), the dominant framework in that domain.
 Structure-mapping theory holds that stimuli are represented compositionally, as systems of objects and relations linked by role-filler bindings (Markman & Gentner, 2000), such as under(object1, object2).
 Comparing two instances of the same relational concept triggers an alignment process, whereby the instances' elements are put into correspondence in a way that preserves and highlights their shared relational structure (Gentner, 1983, 2003; Hummel & Holyoak, 2003).
 This alignment process allows for schema induction (Gick & Holyoak, 1983; Holyoak & Thagard, 1997), whereby superfluous properties from each scenario are stripped away and their shared structure is abstracted and represented as a new concept.
 For example, consider two scenarios, one in which a man uses an umbrella to shelter himself from the rain, and another wherein a cat runs under a tree to stay dry during a storm.
 These two scenarios are analogous because in both cases an agent places itself under an object to be protected from the rain.
-Thus there is a common relational structure that both scenarios exemplify.
-By comparing these scenarios and putting their elements into correspondence (man $\leftrightarrow$ cat, umbrella $\leftrightarrow$ tree), this common structure can be aligned and abstracted (e.g., cause[under(agent, object), protected(agent, rain)]), leading to the removal of idiosyncratic features from the original representations (i.e., features specific to men, cats, umbrellas, or trees) and yielding a representation of the abstract relational concept.
-Thus structuremapping theory makes the strong prediction, supported in many experiments (Bowdle & Gentner, 1997; Clement & Gentner, 1991; Gentner & Markman, 1994; Gentner, Ratterman, & Forbus, 1993; Gick & Holyoak, 1983; Holyoak & Koh, 1987; Markman & Gentner, 1993a, 1993b), that relational concepts are best learned by comparing items that share a relational structure.
-Such comparisons allow for alignment and schema induction, whereas alignment is by definition not possible when two items have different relational structures.
+Thus, there is a common relational structure that both scenarios exemplify.
+By comparing these scenarios and putting their elements into correspondence (man \leftrightarrow cat, umbrella \leftrightarrow tree), this common structure can be aligned and abstracted (e.g., cause[under(agent, object), protected(agent, rain)]), leading to the removal of idiosyncratic features from the original representations (i.e., features specific to men, cats, umbrellas, or trees) and yielding a representation of the abstract relational concept.
+Thus, structure-mapping theory makes the strong prediction, supported in many experiments (Bowdle & Gentner, 1997; Clement & Gentner, 1991; Gentner & Markman, 1994; Gentner, Rattermann, & Forbus, 1993; Gick & Holyoak, 1983; Holyoak & Koh, 1987; Markman & Gentner, 1993a, 1993b), that relational concepts are best learned by comparing items that share a relational structure.
+Such comparisons allow for alignment and schema induction, whereas alignment is, by definition, not possible when two items have different relational structures.